Compute-and-Forward: Harnessing Interference through Structured Codes: Outage Formulation

 So far, we have considered fixed channel coefficients.
-Now, we demonstrate that our scheme can be applied to the slow fading scenario, even if the transmitters do not know the channel realization.
+Now, we demonstrate that our scheme can be applied to the slow fading scenario.
+This further emphasizes the fact that our compute-and-forward scheme does {\em not} require channel state information at the transmitters.
 Under a slow fading model, the channel matrix $\Hb$ is chosen according to some probability distribution and then remains fixed for all time.
 As a result, we must accept some probability that the rate used by the transmitters is above the maximum rate permitted for those channel coefficients.
-For an achievable strategy with rate $R_{\text{SCHEME}}(\Hb)$ for fixed $\Hb$, this \textit{outage probability} is given by:
+For an achievable strategy with rate $R_{\text{SCHEME}}(\Hb)$ for fixed $\Hb$, this \textit{outage probability} is given by

-We can also characterize the performance of a given strategy by its \textit{outage rate}:
+We can also characterize the performance of a given strategy by its \textit{outage rate},

-We will now compare the outage performance of compute-and-forward to the performance of classical relaying strategies over a simple network.
-First, it is useful to note that usually, the exact choice of the coefficient vector at a relay is not important, so long as the resulting equations can be solved for the desired messages.
-Thus, to maximize the performance of our overall scheme, we should have each relay decode the equation that is available at the \textit{highest rate}.
+\begin{example} There are three transmitters that communicate to a single relay over a real-valued AWGN multiple-access channel.
+The channel coefficients $h_\e$ are i.i.d. according to $\mathcal{N}(0,1)$ and are only known to the relay.
+Each transmitter has a single message $\wb_\e$ of rate $R$.
+Usually, the relay would only have the choice of decoding one message, two messages, or all three messages with the rates given by the multiple-access rate region.\footnote{Those messages that are not decoded are treated as noise.} The resulting outage probabilities for this strategy are plotted in Figure \ref{f:outageprobs} for $P = 10, 20,$ and $30$dB.
+We also plot the performance of the compute-and-forward strategy from Theorem \ref{t:basiccompreal}, which permits the relay to decode any linear equation of the messages, $\ub = \bigoplus_\ell a_\ell \wb_\ell$ so long as at least one of the coefficients is not equal to zero. \end{example}

+The example above demonstrates that decoding an equation is often easier than decoding a message.
+In order to use compute-and-forward for network communication, we also need that the end-to-end linear transformation of the desired messages is full rank.
+The next section explores this issue through a case study.